top of page

 The post-operative recovery after rotator cuff repair surgery can vary depending on the individual's progress and the surgeon's recommendations.
 In general, however, most people can expect to follow a similar timeline after rotator cuff repair surgery.

 Immediately after the surgery, the shoulder will be immobilized in a sling or other support to protect the repaired rotator cuff and allow for proper healing.
-The patient will typically be given pain medication to manage any discomfort, and may be advised to use crutches to avoid putting weight on the affected arm.
+The patient will typically be given pain medication to manage any discomfort and may be advised to use crutches to avoid putting weight on the affected arm.

-During the first few weeks of recovery, the focus will be on reducing swelling and improving range of motion in the shoulder.
+During the first few weeks of recovery, the focus will be on reducing swelling and improving the range of motion in the shoulder.
 The patient will be prescribed physical therapy exercises to help restore strength and flexibility in the rotator cuff.
 The therapist may also use techniques such as ice, heat, and electrical stimulation to help reduce pain and swelling.

 As the rotator cuff begins to heal and the patient's strength and mobility improve, the therapist will gradually increase the intensity and complexity of the physical therapy exercises.
 The patient may also be encouraged to perform activities such as walking, biking, and swimming to help improve overall fitness and function.